Smoke Bombs for Beach Weddings: The Complete Coastal Guide

 White Smoke (Safe, Romantic Default)

-White smoke at a beach works but requires context.
+White smoke (available in multi-packs at ShutterBombs) at a beach works but requires context.
 Against a bright blue sky on a sunny day, white smoke can blend and wash out.
 Against deeper water or during golden hour when the sky shifts to orange and blue transitions, white smoke reads beautifully.
 White works best at beaches where the water is darker (north coast, rocky beaches, deeper water) or during late afternoon and evening when the light shifts to warmer tones.

 White smoke at a beach also works well when positioned against the wet sand or shoreline rather than against open water and sky.
 A couple with white smoke plume against the dark wet sand at the water's edge creates excellent contrast and reads cleanly in photos.